desihub/desietc/telemetry.md

 ## Post-exposure results:

- - `fieldrot` (float): The best-fit linear field rotation during the last exposure in units TBD.
+ - `rel_rotrate` (float): The best-fit linear field rotation rate during the last exposure in arcsec/minute.
 Note that this estimate is relative to any hexapod field rotation corrections already being applied during the exposure. **Not implemented yet.**